igsor/HDPy/doc/source/index.rst

 ------------------------

 .. todo::
-    Where to find what (structure), reference to the in-python help system
+    Where to find what (structure), reference to the in-python help system, paths in examples epoch/episode

 Contents
 --------